nafc-assess/NAFOdown/README.md

 # NAFOdown <img src="man/figures/logo.png" align="right" width="120" />

-TEST NAFOdown is an R package designed to simplify the process of creating and updating NAFO documents.
+NAFOdown is an R package designed to simplify the process of creating and updating NAFO documents.
 The package utilizes the [bookdown](https://bookdown.org/yihui/bookdown/) package which facilitates the integration of Markdown syntax and R code and, as such, effectively provides a “one-stop-shop” tool through which analyses, plots, tables, and text can be written in parallel and knit into a stand-alone and reproducible document.
+NAFOdown also creates a folder and script structure (based on the [ICES Transparent Assessment Framework](https://github.com/ices-taf/doc/wiki)) that allows for reproducible analyses to be undertaken.
 Such a workflow minimizes the significant amount of manual effort associated with copying and pasting data, summary statistics and plots from one program to another.
 By linking input data directly with the body of the text and to figures and